theshem/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 <!-- WIZARD -->

 To use Sentry with your Vue application, you will need to use `@sentry/browser` (Sentry’s browser JavaScript SDK).
-On its own, `@sentry/browser` will report any uncaught exceptions triggered from your application.
+On its own, `@sentry/browser` will report any uncaught exceptions triggered by your application.

 Additionally, the Vue _integration_ will capture the name and props state of the active component where the error was thrown.
-This is reported via Vue’s `config.errorHandler` hook.
+The Sentry JavaScript SDK reports this via Vue’s `config.errorHandler` hook.

-Passing in `Vue` is optional, if you do not pass it `window.Vue` has to be present.
+Passing in `Vue` is optional.
+If you do not pass, `window.Vue` has to be present.

 {% capture __alert %}
-Please note that if you enable this integration Vue internally will not call `logError` due to a currently know limitation see: [GitHub Issue](https://github.com/vuejs/vue/issues/8433).
+Please note that if you enable this integration Vue internally will not call `logError` due to a currently know limitation.
+See: [GitHub Issue](https://github.com/vuejs/vue/issues/8433).
 This means that errors occurring in the Vue renderer will not show up in the developer console.
 {% endcapture %}